Article updated: May 03, 2022

 Data discrepancies in Analytics

-You may notice a discrepancy between Hootsuite Analytics data and a social network's analytics data.
-This is often due to the way that Analytics retrieves and displays data.
+Every now and then, you may find that Hootsuite Analytics data and the analytics data you see on a social network differ.
+This is usually due to the way Analytics retrieves and displays data.
 Read on for a better understanding.

 How Hootsuite collects and stores data